 PHP

 The first release of PHP occurred in 1995, and the language has been growing in popularity lately due to its simplicity and scalability.
-PHP is mostly used for web development (both back-end and front-end) but also powers online advertising, game development, database management systems, and hosting services.
+PHP is primarily used for web development (both back-end and front-end) but also powers online advertising, game development, database management systems, and hosting services.

 Choosing a Web Development Programming Language